scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 framework, and numerical solution will be described.
 This discussion will include the use, in PyRK, of many parts of the scientific python software
-ecosystem: NumPy for array manipulation, SciPy for ODE and PDE solvers, nose for testing, distutils for packaging, Pint for unit-checking, and Sphinx for documentation.
-Finally, this paper conclude with a demonstration of accident simulations conducted in the context of the Pebble-Bed, Fluoride-Salt-Cooled, High-Temperature Reactor \cite{andreades_technical_2014}.
+ecosystem: NumPy for array manipulation, SciPy for ODE and PDE solvers, nose for testing, Pint for unit-checking, Sphinx for documentation, and matplolib for plotting.

 Background